jeromegamez/typed-collection/README.md

 > a collection are of a given type or list of types.
 However, this verification does not
 > prevent items of different types to be added at a later time.

+> [!NOTE]
+> If you use Laravel collections combined with Larastan/PHPStan, you won't need this library
+> and can just™ annotate your collection classes directly.

 ## Installation

 The package can be installed with [Composer]: